oneam/h264bsd/README.md

 This is a software-based library that was extracted from the Android project with the intention of being used elsewhere.

-Only minor modifications have been made in order to remove the top-level API and add an opaque pointer with alloc and free for encoder storage.
+Some modifications have been made to the original project in order to remove the top-level API, add an alloc and free for encoder storage, convert to ARGB format, and add optimizations for certain platforms.

 The intention is to provide a simple H.264 decoder that can be easily invoked from [ffi](http://en.wikipedia.org/wiki/Foreign_function_interface) systems.

 ## Directories

 * *src* The modified source.
 * *win* Visual Studio project files for building.
-* *js* JavaScript version of the library created using emscripten.
+* *js* JavaScript version of the library created using [emscripten](http://emscripten.org/).
+* *flex* ActionScript version of the library built using [CrossBridge](http://adobe-flash.github.io/crossbridge/).

+This project was heavily inspired by [Broadway.js](https://github.com/mbebenita/Broadway).
+Much love to them for pioneering the idea.